 The raw material had to be prepared before being mixed.
 The sand was dried and heated in sand kilns, probably in the southeast corner of the building.
 The lime was prepared in the lime kiln, located south of the Flattening House.
 The potash was removed from the furnace after firing s and stored until used.
 The materials were mixed to form the batch as they were needed.

 The batch was melted in pots placed on a masonry platform above the fire in the furnace, called the “siege”.
-Wooden platforms referred to as “benches” were built on the north and south sides of the furnace; these provided access to the molten glass inside the furnace, and gave the glassblowers elevated stations from which to work.
+Wooden platforms referred to as “benches” were built on the north and south sides

 The glassblowers were master craftsmen, who took great pride in their work.
 They needed the strength to wield the 100 pounds of blowpipe and molten glass, and the skill to turn the glob of glass into a cylinder ten inches across and five feet long, with sides a uniform thickness of 1/8 inch, all within five to ten minutes.

 This feat was performed as the glassblower stood on the elevated bench, working over the swing pit, which was about three feet deeper than the floor level.
-The cylinder was formed through a combination of blowing through the pipe, and swinging it over the pit to elongate the piece of glass through centrifugal force.
+The cylinder was formed through a combination of blowing through the pipe, and swinging

 Some glassblowers chained themselves to posts to counteract the weight of the glass.
 Others disdained such precautions, and put themselves in serious danger, sometimes losing their balance and falling into the swing pit covered with hot, broken glass.

 When the wall of the cylinder was a uniform thickness the cylinder was removed from the blowpipe and prepared for annealing and flattening.